-Sponge rasgulla recipe – made of soft chenna ball and cook in boiling sugar syrup till they are soft and spongy, are one of the popular sweet recipes in India that usually prepared during most of festive seasons and weddings.
-In Bengal this white rasgulla sweet popularly known as rosogolla.In this post, you will learn how to make bengali rasgulla recipe at home?
+Sponge rasgulla recipe – made of soft chenna ball and cook in boiling sugar syrup till they are soft and spongy, are one of the popular sweet recipes in India.
+This bengali rasgulla recipe is usually prepared during most festive seasons and weddings.
+In Bengal this white rasgulla sweet popularly known as rosogolla.In this post, you will learn how to make rasgulla?

 Note: if you are in a hurry, feel free to click on the following links to check your desired topic.If you’d like to see our in-depth step by step recipe preparation keep reading!

 Though there is a various recipe of rasgulla available in India including chhena rasgulla, suji ka rasgulla,rasgulla with the milk powder, etc, this bengali rasgulla sweet is soft, spongy and very easy rasgulla recipe that can be made easily at home by following proper instruction.

 If you are begineer want to make rasgulla at home then you are in right place to get best result follow below step by step instructions throughly.

 Who invented rasgulla?

 The white rasgulla was invented in 1868 by a famous sweet maker from West Bengal Nobin Chandra Das.

 | You can also check below recipes

 How rasgulla is made?

 Rasgulla is made by curdling the full-fat milk then kneading the chenna or milk solid to make crack free white rasgulla ball which is cooked in rolling boil sugar syrup until light and spongy.